 The literal biblical translation of the word "sin" is "off the mark."
 When our thinking and behavior are off the mark, we are "sinning" because we are not in truth.
 God is truth, love, peace, and joy.
 When we are not in love and truth, we are off the mark.
 Being off the mark in our thinking results in negativity - in anger, fear, anxiety, depression, resentment, blame.
 Negativity is harmful to the soul.
 This is a "sin" against ourselves.

 Our ego wounded self - which originates in the mind and is the part of us that wants control over getting love, avoiding pain, and feeling safe - constantly makes up thoughts that are off the mark.
 The ego is incapable of knowing what is true and what is not.
 It thinks it is wise and knowing, but in reality it is always "off the mark."
 All the thoughts that come from the ego are based on the desire for control over others and outcomes.
 The desire to control is the opposite of the desire to love and be in truth, and is therefore off the mark.

 Anger, resentment, anxiety, fear, depression - these feelings are signals that you are not in truth, that you are allowing your ego to have dominion over your soul.
-When you practice Inner Bonding, and open your heart to learning the truth and learning what is loving to yourself and others, you will move out of the negative feelings and into the peace and joy that come from being in truth, even in the face of sadness and grief.
+When you practice Inner Bonding, and open your heart to learning the truth and learning what is loving to yourself and others, you will move out of the negative feelings and into the peace that come from being in truth, even in the face of heartbreak and grief.
 Even in her grief, Susan Saint James's face was filled with the light of truth.
-There was no darkness in her being as she shared her experience with us.
-Thank you, Susan, for your courage, love and faith.
-You have given us a great gift.
+There was no darkness in her being as she shared her experience, and through her courage, love and faith, she gave us a great gift.

 |What Is Behind the Need to Blame?|